Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Results

 \section{Results}

-We compute the PH of the weighted VR filtrations of \cref{sec:methods} for Atlanta, Chicago, Jacksonville, Los Angeles County, NYC, and Salt Lake City.
-We show their PDs in \cref{fig:PDs}.
-A homology class that dies at filtration-parameter value $t$ represents a ``hole in coverage'' that persists until time $t$.
-One can interpret this to mean that somebody who lives in a ``hole in coverage'' that dies at $t$ needs more than $t$ minutes (including both waiting time at a polling site and travel time back and forth to the site) to cast a vote.
-In our analysis, we do not use the homology-class birth values because we view them as irrelevant for this application.
-The reason for this is that a birth value indicates only the filtration-parameter value at which a coverage hole materializes.
-In \cref{fig:boxplot}, we plot a box plot of the distribution of homology-class death values for each city.
-Larger death values suggest that a city may have worse coverage, and a wider distribution of death values suggests that there may be more variation in polling-site accessibility within a city.
+We compute the PH of the weighted VR filtrations of \cref{sec:methods} for Atlanta, Chicago, Jacksonville, Los Angeles County, New York City, and Salt Lake City.
+We show their PDs in \cref{fig:PDs}. \major{We examine both 0D and 1D homology classes.
+The 0D homology classes represent holes between different connected regions of coverage, and the 1D homology classes represent holes in coverage that are bounded by closed paths.} A homology class that dies at filtration-parameter value $t$ represents a hole in coverage that persists until time $t$.
+One can interpret this to mean that an individual who lives in a hole in coverage that dies at $t$ needs $t$ minutes (including both waiting time at a polling site and travel time back and forth to the site) to cast a vote.

+\major{ In our analysis, we emphasize homology-class death values.
+We view homology-class birth values as largely irrelevant to our application.
+A homology-class birth value indicates the filtration-parameter value at which a coverage hole materializes.
+We use birth values only in the following way.
+If the death value divided by the birth value (i.e., the ``death/birth ratio") of a homology class is very small (i.e., it is close to $1$), then it is possible that it is merely an artifact of using a VR approximation of a \v{C}ech complex.
+We thus focus on homology classes whose death/birth ratios are at least $1.05$.\footnote{ Interested readers can explore thresholds other than 1.05 by using our data, which is available at \url{https://bitbucket.org/jerryluo8/coveragetda/src/main/}.
+We describe the data in detail in the file ``readme.txt".} Beyond this, we use only the homology-class death values and death simplices}.

+Larger homology-class death values suggest that a city may have worse coverage, and a wider distribution of death values suggests that there may be more variation in polling-site accessibility within a city.
+In \cref{fig:boxplot}, we show a box plot of the distribution of homology-class death values for each city.
 In \cref{table:stats}, we show the medians and variances of the 0D and 1D homology-class death values for each city.

 We compare the coverages of the cities by examining the death values in the PDs.
-For example, in the PDs for Atlanta and Chicago in \cref{fig:PDs}, we see that Atlanta's homology classes tend to die later in the filtration than Chicago's homology classes.
-We can also see this in \cref{fig:boxplot} (in which we show box plots of the death values for each city) and in \cref{fig:atl_chc} (in which we plot the distributions of death values for Atlanta and Chicago).
+For example, in the PDs for Atlanta and Chicago in \cref{fig:PDs}, we see that Atlanta's homology classes tend to die later than Chicago's homology classes.
+We also see this in \cref{fig:boxplot}, in which we show box plots of the death values for each city, and in \cref{fig:atl_chc}, in which we plot the distributions of death values for Atlanta and Chicago.
 Our PDs and visualizations of summary statistics suggest that Chicago has better polling-site coverage than Atlanta.